jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 I also ended up creating a second rule similar to this specifically for ICMP.
 At this time, I don't know how to include both TCP-UDP and ICMP in the same rule and have it actually work.
 I'm sure there's syntax that eludes me, but this will work for now.
 This is what they end up looking like in the web GUI.

 ![pic]({{ site.baseurl }}/images/post2/pic5.png)

+I also had issues with ARP.
+Because of the source natting, the natted IP address (in this case 172.16.21.201) does not have an associated layer 2 address.
+Therefore, the receiving computer will not know what MAC address to send the packets back to.
+To fix this, it is necessary to associate the natted IP with the router's MAC address.
+This can be done with the IP address command, as follows below (In order to use this command, you will need to install the "IP" package.
+To make it permanent and survive a reboot, the address needs to be added to /etc/config/network):

+	ip address add 172.16.21.201 dev eth0.2

 OK, so how do I know this is working?
 I can use tcpdump, which I installed earlier.
 I can ping the test device I have out on the DMZ.
 If I look at the LAN interface, I can see the address of my laptop, 192.168.1.13: